Salesh Raman from Fiji sharing his experience about Heart Bypass Surgery

 On 30th Oct 2018, Raman, Sanjina and Jai Mala (Raman’s sister) came to India and were picked up from the airport by Vaidam’s executive.
 The trio along with Vaidam’s executive made their way to Artemis Hospital.
 As the appointment was fixed beforehand, so they didn’t wait for a long for their turn.

-Before flying back to Fiji, trio visited Vaidam’s office and showed their affection by bringing cake.
+Before flying back to Fiji, the trio visited Vaidam’s office and showed their affection by bringing cake.

 Making a strong recovery